 There are also plenty of entrepreneurs who come on the show with dreams of conquering certain industries (food, clothing, apps, etc.), but have no idea how those industries actually work; for example, they have a food item they want national grocery stores to stock, yet they aren’t aware of the huge amounts of money big corporations spend to secure that shelf space and what an uphill battle breaking into the market will require.
 Consequently, their plans to succeed are naive at best — completely misguided at worst.

 A perfect example of entrepreneurs who came on Shark Tank without really understanding their industry (or even business) was a pair of doctors pitching a social network for their fellow MDs called Rolodoc.
-The docs had no clue how social media worked, or even what it was, despite the fact that their business idea would supposedly revolve round it.
+The docs had no clue how social media worked, or even what it was, despite the fact that their business idea would supposedly revolve around it.
 Consequently, they stumbled over even very basic questions about how their idea would be executed and how it would actually make money.
 Mark Cuban called it the worst pitch in Shark Tank history.

 Before you start your business, research the heck out of the industry you’ll be competing in by reading industry journals and blogs and talking to folks who are already doing business in that market.
 Heck, even pick up a Dummies guide – there’s one for just about any industry you can think of.
 This research phase could take months, but it will save you major headaches down the road.